vikashkr96/MERN-Stack/Backend/REST_API/README.md

    - Data is exchanged using JSON (mostly)

 ---
+## Learning Outcome

+By building a Twitter-like app, we learn REST practically by:

+- Designing resources (posts, users)
+- Mapping CRUD operations to HTTP methods
+- Using RESTful routes
+- Understanding real-world API flow
+---

 ## 3. What is a RESTful API?
 A **RESTful API** is an API that follows REST principles.